|

 Meanwhile, the number of people older than 65 increased from 5% to 9% between

-1970 and 2011, and will climb to 20% by 2050.
-Despite the global population Aging populations pose some real challenges, especially for industries that provide services either to the young or the old.
+will be no larger than today.
+The world is about to get a lot older very fast.
+Aging populations pose some real challenges, especially for industries that provide services either to the young or the old.
 About 5% of global gross domestic product is spent on education, for example; dwindling numbers of children could mean a lot of teachers will be out of work.
 Expenditures on the old, meanwhile, are sure to skyrocket.
 Pension spending in the European Union currently equals about 12.5% of GDP.
 As the region’s 65-plus population increases from a fifth to a third, either those payments will rise or old age will get considerably less comfortable.
 Supporting the aged is going to be a particular problem for developing countries, such as China, that have traditionally relied on families to look after their old and infirm.
 The burden on children may become unbearable without considerably expanded safety nets.

 Tom Perls, the world-renowned geriatrician at Harvard Medical School, is adamant